ahalterman/NGEC/setup/wiki/README.md

 ## Wikipedia in Elasticsearch

-The files in this repo will help you set up a reduced Wikipedia in Elasticsearch for easy querying.
+The files in this repo will help you set up a an offline Wikipedia in Elasticsearch for easy querying.

+## Quickstart

+To get started fast, you can download a pre-built Elasticsearch volume you can use in Docker.
+See the main NGEC/README.md page for quick-start instructions.

+## Building a Wikipedia index

+You might have a few reasons for building your own offline Wikipedia index:

+- Using a non-English Wikipedia
+- Creating an updated Wikipedia if the pre-built one is stale
+- Customizing the format or structure of the index (if so, you'll need to modify the code)

+## Index format

 After ingesting, each Wikipedia article will be stored in the following form: